crismaproject/wirecloud-widgets/README.md

 **Documentation** for endpoints can be found in each of the widgets' respective subdirectory, in a file aptly named `ENDPOINTS.md`.
 These files are automatically generated from Wirecloud metadata in each `config.xml`.
-To (re-)generate these files on your own, you can use the `rake doc_endpoints` build task.
+To (re-)generate these files on your own, you can use the `rake doc` rake task.

 ## Building

-There are two ways to "build" these widgets automatically:
+There are two ways to build these widgets automatically:

-* Windows: use `bundle.bat` which should build all widgets.
-However, this method *requires* 7-zip installed under `C:\Program Files\7-Zip\7z.exe`, *or*
-* use `rake all` on systems with Rake installed.
+* **If you have ruby/rake:** use `rake all`.
 It will build any widgets in subdirectories containing a `.bundle` file.
-It requires [rubyzip](https://github.com/rubyzip/rubyzip) to be installed.
+It requires [rubyzip](https://github.com/rubyzip/rubyzip) to be installed (`gem install rubyzip`).
-  `rake` can also be used to bundle widgets individually; for instance, to build the `ooi_viewer` widget, use `rake bundle[ooi_viewer]`.
+There are also rake tasks to bundle widgets individually; for instance, to build the *ooi_viewer* widget, use `rake bundle[ooi_viewer]`.

-You can also build it manually:

-1. Use any compression tool to create ZIP files for each of the widgets you are interested in so that the `config.xml` file is in the root directory of the archive.
-If you want to, exclude `README.md` files.
+* **Build it manually:** use any compression tool to create ZIP files for each of the widgets you are interested in so that the *config.xml* file is in the root directory of the archive.
+If you want to, exclude Markdown files.
-2. By convention, you should then change the extension from `.zip` to `.wgt`.
+By convention, you should then change the extension from `.zip` to `.wgt`.

 If you want to contribute other ways of building/bundling widgets (or documentation), feel free to do so and send me a push request.